Yoga Therapy | Benefits and How it is Used

 Yoga uses a series of physical postures to harmonise your breathing, mind, and body.
 It can help you to become more self-aware, connect with your inner self, and realise your spirituality.

-Yoga therapy is used in rehabs to help clients focus on their thinking, connect with their body and unwind after a heavy therapy session.
+This therapy technique is used in rehabs to help clients focus on their thinking, connect with their body and unwind after a heavy therapy session.

 Why is yoga therapy used in addiction treatment?